-Peer mediation is a new wellbeing imitative beginning in 2018.
+Peer mediation is a wellbeing initiative that began in 2018.
 The program is about Year 11 students helping younger students to resolve low level conflict.
-We have 22 Year 11 students who undertook training in conflict resolution, communication skills and critical thinking.
+We have 18 Year 11 students who undertook training in conflict resolution, communication skills and critical thinking.
 Mediators have been trained to help junior students with issues such as:

 They will not be called on to deal with bullying, physical violence or anything that may involve breaking the law.